lisa-lumos/Apache-Spark/12-performance.md

 - `spark.sql.adaptive.skewJoin.skewedPartitionThresholdInBytes = 256MB`.
 Default to 256MB, which means, the partition is skewed if its size in bytes is larger than this threshold.

 ## Spark Dynamic Partition Pruning
+A new feature available in Spark 3.0 and above.
+It is enabled by default: `spark.sql.optimizer.dynamicPartitionPruning.enabled = true`.

+Assume you have a large fact table, you partitioned it by date col, because you know you usually query this table on this date col. Now when you run an agg query for a certain date, Spark only reads the partitions that contains data for that date.

+Predicate pushdown.
+Spark will push down "where" clause filters to the scan step, and apply them as early as possible.

+Partition pruning.
+It will only read the partition that contains the selected date.
+It needs your data to be already partitioned on the filter columns.

+Assume you join this fact table with a date spine dimension table, on the "date" column, and filter on that dimension table's "year" and "month" column.
+Before Spark 3.0, this will cause a sort-merge join, because the filter conditions are not applied on the fact table's "date" column.

+Dynamic partition pruning.
+With Spark 3.0, you first broadcast the date dimension table, Spark will then take the filter condition applied to the dimension table, and inject it into your fact table as a subquery, so it can apply partition pruning on the fact table.

+It works for fact and dimension-like tables.
+The fact table must be partitioned, and, the you must broadcast your dimension table, for this feature to work.
+If your dimension table is smaller than 10MB, the broadcasting happens automatically.

 ## Data Caching in Spark